 So I’ve been hinting at it for a few weeks but PIE WEEK is finally here!
 Whoopie!
 An entire week (well 3 days of it at least,) of delicious Pie Recipes from my fellow bloggers and me.
 My brain is in hard-core Thanksgiving dessert mode and so I hope you’re excited as I am for the week of inspiration.
-In addition to the recipes, Brandy & I have arranged some fabulous pie-themed giveaways starting with one from King Arthur Flour and Cabot today! (details below)

 I’m starting us off with a take on everyone’s favorite classic apple pie.
 This isn’t your run of the mill apple pie though, It is full of so many special touches like toasty brown butter, creamy custard and a crisp and crumbly cinnamon topping.
 This pie is both tart and sweet and possibly my new favorite twist on the classic.
 I served it over the weekend to some friends we had visiting and everyone agreed the different flavors and textures created something truly special.
 Each bite is layered with creamy apple pie goodness that I couldn’t get enough of.